Disney Village: Changes and alterations

 Although the starry sky was generally well-received, the same could not be said for many other aspects of Festival Disney.
 From the beginning, guests and cast members alike criticized the project, perceiving it as having a cold, industrial, and soulless atmosphere.
 As a result, many changes were made to Gehry's original concept.
 Metal frames that had been placed on many of the pylons were removed and replaced with statues and food counters.

 In 1996, just four years after opening, Festival Disney was renamed Disney Village.
 Popular restaurant chain Planet Hollywood opened in front of the Buffalo Bill's Wild West Show building, and the following year an eight-screen Gaumont multiplex cinema complex opened next door to Planet Hollywood, blocking the Wild West Show's original entrance.

 Many changes and adjustments took place in existing buildings over the next 10 years, such as the opening of Café Mickey in 2002 (replacing the Los Angeles Bar & Grill), the opening of King Ludwig's Castle in 2003 (replacing Rock 'n' Roll America), and the opening of the Rainforest Café in 1999 (replacing Key West).
 On January 25, 1999, a large McDonald's fast food restaurant opened with a theme based on Italy's Commedia dell'arte.
 Later in 2004, a 570-seat IMAX cinema opened as part of the Gaumont multiplex.
 Finally, on December 3, 2004, an Art Deco themed multi-story parking structure called VINCI Park (now Indigo) opened.

 In 2004, the resort management team began renovations that would take several years to complete.
 The neon lights, oversized signs, and central stage were all removed from the main area.
 Colorfully lit balloons were added to the remaining columns for nighttime lighting.
 PanoraMagique, one of the largest captive balloons in the world, opened in April 2005.
 It carries up to 30 passengers 100 m into the sky.
 In 2008, resort management added large planters that contained trees, hedges, and flowers to the main thoroughfare.
 Terraces were added to restaurants and cafés, and the facades of buildings were updated.
 In the same year, a new beverage stand/snack bar was added near the entrance to Disney Village, and the tourist kiosk nearby was rebuilt in more of a neo-industrial Parisian style.
 In 2009, the Buffalo Trading Company closed and the premises are now occupied by a Starbucks coffee house.

-As part of a €2 billion expansion of the Disneyland Resort, it has been confirmed that Disney Village will receive an overhaul and potential expansion.
+As part of a €2 billion expansion of the resort, which Disney announced back in 2018, it has been confirmed that Disney Village will receive an overhaul and potential expansion.
 Further details have not yet been confirmed.